astepe/sds_parser/README.md

 If the field is found, but no data is found under it, `.get_sds_data()` will return the string 'No data available'.

 ## License
-A short snippet describing the license (MIT, Apache etc)

 MIT © [Aris Stepe](http://www.arisstepe.com/)